prayyapp/nexus2artifactory/README.md

 Unit Testing
 ------------------
+This project uses Python's [unittest framework](https://docs.python.org/2/library/unittest.html).
 To run the unit tests, you can use your favorite IDE or run them from the command line.

-To run the unit tests from the command line:
+To run the unit tests from the command line (requires 2.7+):

 ```$xslt
 cd nex2art/tests